0BunnySenpai0/ProdigyHacking--MobileHacking/README.md

 Currently, manually hacking Prodigy Math Game on mobile devices is not possible to do manually, which is why I have created this station.
 All hacked accounts are made using hacks created by ProdigyMathGameHacking.

-An order of any amounts of accounts.
+An order of any amounts of accounts are FREE.
 The ProdigyMathGameHacking Code of Conduct does apply.

 Our motiviation is the same as ProdigyMathGameHacking: